 I always wondered how they made it so thick.
 I recently discovered that the trick is using cornstarch.
 How simple!
 I can make hot chocolate at home?????
 This could be dangerous.
 My hot chocolate turned out really great.
 If I made it again I would probably use semi-sweet chocolate instead of bittersweet.
 But that’s just my personal preference.
 If you like hot chocolate, you will love this thick Italian hot chocolate!!!

-4 tablespoons sugar (if you use semi-sweet chocolate reduce this to 2 tablespoons)
+- 4 tbsp sugar (if you use semi-sweet chocolate reduce this to 2 tablespoons)

-3 ounces bittersweet chocolate, finely chopped (next time I plan to try semi-sweet chocolate)
+- 3 oz bittersweet chocolate, finely chopped (next time I plan to try semi-sweet chocolate)